bluegunnar15/CS260-startup/README.md

 # CS260-startup
 startup project for cs260

+JS notes from simon: Make sure that the ids match up!!

 DOM:
  * let banner = document.getElementById('element-id) <- gets element by id and saves it to banner
  * document.getElementByClassName('class name') <- gets element by class name